openMVG/openMVG/docs/sphinx/rst/openMVG/openMVG.rst

 openMVG libraries
 ############################

-openMVG provide a collection of tiny librairies that allow to solve computer vision problems and build complete SfM pipeline.
+openMVG provide a collection of tiny libraries that allow to solve computer vision problems and build complete SfM pipeline.

 .. toctree::
   :maxdepth: 2